 HOW ALPHA LIPOIC ACID CAN KILL CANCER CELLS AND SOMETIMES OUTPERFORMS CHEMOTHERAPY

-Alpha lipoic acid (ALA) is not a very well-known nutrient.
-It is a naturally occurring thiol antioxidant, or simply stated, a sulfur-containing chemical produced in plants and animals.
+Although Alpha lipoic acid (ALA) is not a very well-known nutrient, it is a naturally occurring thiol antioxidant, or simply stated, a sulfur-containing chemical produced in plants and animals.